If you’re a self-managed artist, you know that it takes a lot of hustle to get your music heard and keep your career on track.

 Where Do You Struggle the Most?

 If there’s one pillar to success where you tend to struggle the most, focus on cultivating that skill over the next one to three months.
-This will ensure you can start 2017 off with a clear, purposeful goal.
+This will ensure you build a solid foundation towards achieving a clear, purposeful goal.

-And if you have any questions, leave a comment below.
-We’re always happy to help!
+And if you have any questions, leave a comment below and be sure to join us for our free training on Landing Your Dream Gig!